Climate Intelligence, Defence and Analytics

 Climate

-We use a three-vector approach: harness the best climate intelligence, enact the strongest defence, and generate relevant analytics to help create new intelligence.
+We use a three-vector approach: harness the best climate intelligence, enact the strongest defence, and generate relevant analytics to help create real knowledge.

 Intelligence